xvanick1/fi-muni-pv260/assignment02/src/task02.md

 ## Attributes
 - Fast load time
 - Secure payment network
-- Clear easy navigation and design
+- Clear easy appealing navigation and design
-- Appealing aesthetics
 - Good brand
+- Multiplatform availability
 - Effective use of user data and his behaviour to offer suitable products
+- Stability under load

+** Minimizing chances that there are other attributes we do not see, but are of higher importance than selected **
+- Discusion with team
+- Alfa/Beta testing
+- Analysis of project

 ## Components
 -